Chris Duarte Has Been Sensational And The Warriors And Others Passed On Him

 Read More

-Steph Curry and the Warriors look really good to start the season with wins over the Los Angeles Lakers and Los Angeles Clippers, and a flashy 4-0 record.
+Steph Curry and the Warriors look really good to start the season with wins over the Los Angeles Lakers and Los Angeles Clippers, and a shiny 4-1 record.

 Curry looks like an MVP player once again, and they do not even have five-time All-Star Klay Thompson back from injury yet.